 center will take the arboretum into its next phase of use and enjoyment.

 Who will own the building?
 The building is being paid

-paid for by FOGRA and donated to
+for by FOGRA and donated to the Boro.

 Is this a Commercial Development?
 No. This misleading term

 and/or retail store.

 means an establishment used for commercial purposes, such as bars, restaurants,

 private offices, fitness clubs, oil rigs, retail stores, banks and financial